Explore how PDF Spaces supports smooth teamwork with shared files, clear permissions, and built‑in tools for reviewing and contributing.

 PDF Spaces lets you control both who can access a Space and what they can do inside it.

-• Access levels determine the audience: You can keep a Space private by inviting specific people via email, ideal for confidential or early‑stage work.
-For broader collaboration, open it to your organization, allowing anyone in your company to access it through a link.
-When you need to share learning resources or public-facing material, set the Space to public, making it available to anyone with the link.
+Access levels determine the audience: You can keep a PDF Space private by inviting specific people via email, ideal for confidential or early‑stage work.
+For broader collaboration, open it to your organization so anyone in your company can access it via a link.
+When you need to share learning resources or public-facing material, set the PDF Space to public so it's available to anyone with the link.

 Together, access and permission settings help you decide who sees the project and how deeply they can collaborate.
-A recipient’s experience is fully based on the permission you assign.
+A recipient’s experience is entirely based on the permission you assign.

 Inviting collaborators

 You can bring others into your PDF Space by sending an invitation through Invite people, where you can also include an optional message for context.
 If you prefer quick sharing, you can generate a link or send it directly through apps like Outlook, Gmail, Teams, or WhatsApp.
-For restricted Spaces, people who don’t have access can request it, and you can approve or deny their request as needed.
+For restricted PDF Spaces, people without access can request access, and you can approve or deny their request as needed.

 Staying in sync